 Director of Orchestras

-Nikolas Caoile is a native of Portland OR and now resides in Ellensburg WA with his wife, mezzo-soprano, Melissa Schiel and their son, Kieran.
-Caoile holds degrees from the University of Michigan, University of Washington, and Willamette University.
+Born in Portland, Nikolas Caoile now resides in Ellensburg WA with his wife, mezzo-soprano, Melissa Schiel and their son, Kieran.
+Caoile holds degrees in conducting and composition and completed his Doctorate of Musical Arts in Orchestral Conducting from the University of Michigan.
 He recently accepted a nomination to join Phi Beta Kappa as a member of the Willamette chapter, Delta of Oregon.
 His principal teachers are Kenneth Kiesler, Gustav Meier, and Peter Erös.
 Caoile also enjoys playing golf, NYT Crosswords and cooking.

 Dr. Nikolas Caoile | Director of Orchestral Activities